timlrx/rehype-citation/README.md

 Type: `'apa'|'vancouver'|'harvard1'|'chicago'|'mla'|string`.
 Default: `apa`.

 For the main `rehypeCitation` plugin, one of 'apa', 'vancouver', 'harvard1', 'chicago', 'mla'.
-A local file path or URL to valid CSL file is also accepted.
+A local file path or URL to a valid CSL file is also accepted.

 #### options.lang

 Type: `string`.
 Default: `en-US`.

 Locale to use in formatting citations.
 Defaults to `en-US`.
-A local file path or URL to valid locale file is also accepted.
+A local file path or URL to a valid locale file is also accepted.

 #### options.suppressBibliography